Batched Self-Consistency Improves LLM Relevance Assessment and Ranking: Methodology

 Figure \ref{fig:main} outlines the methods we study for LLM relevance assessment and ranking, all of which take as input a query $q$ and an initial list of $D$ candidate passages $L^q = [p_1,...,p_D]$.
 All methods rerank the initial list, but only PW methods generate relevance predictions.

 \paragraph{PW Relevance Labels:} In all PW methods, each LLM call generates a relevance score $s_{q,p} \in \mathbb{R}$ between $q$ and each passage $p \in L^q$.
 For ranking, passages are sorted in descending score order with ties broken using the order of the initial list $L^q$.
-We use the following 0-3 scale from the UMBRELLA open-source Bing prompt \cite{upadhyay2024umbrela}, with our full prompt shown in Appendix \ref{sec:appendix_prompts}: \begin{itemize} \item \textbf{3:} The passage is dedicated to the query and contains the exact answer. \item \textbf{2:} The passage has some answer for the query, but the answer may be a bit unclear, or hidden amongst extraneous information. \item \textbf{1:} The passage seems related to the query but does not answer it. \item \textbf{0:} The passage has nothing to do with the query. \end{itemize}
+We use the following 0-3 scale from the UMBRELLA open-source Bing prompt \cite{upadhyay2024umbrela}: \begin{itemize} \item \textbf{3:} The passage is dedicated to the query and contains the exact answer. \item \textbf{2:} The passage has some answer for the query, but the answer may be a bit unclear, or hidden amongst extraneous information. \item \textbf{1:} The passage seems related to the query but does not answer it. \item \textbf{0:} The passage has nothing to do with the query. \end{itemize}